kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-04-register-manage-services.md

 ## Register an API with a secured specification URL

-The Application Registry allows you to register an API with a secured specification URL.
+Application Registry allows you to register an API with a secured specification URL.
 The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617) and [OAuth](https://tools.ietf.org/html/rfc6750) (Client Credentials Grant).
 You can specify only one type of authentication for an API.

 ### Register an API with a Basic Authentication-secured specification URL